Enzodtz/neural-snake/README.md

 <h1>The neural network</h1>

-The neural network is a 2 layer network, with:
+The neural network is a 2 layer perceptron network, with:

 -24 inputs
 -1 hidden layer with 16 neurons